aditya-karampudi/yolov2-detection/README.md

 Co-ordinates: We have to create a text file which should contain the class of the image, the xmin, ymin, xmax, ymax co-ordinates.

-    The repository consists of BBox multi-label folder which does the labelling part.
+    This repository consists BBox multi-label folder which does the labelling part.
-        	In the repository go to BBox-Label/Images/001 and paste the images which you want to label 	Open the file boundaries.ipynb in jupyter notebook (use python 2.7) 	Execute the file and a new window comes up:
+        	Clon the repository into your system, go to BBox-Label/Images/001 and paste the images which you want to label 	Open the file boundaries.ipynb in jupyter notebook (use python 2.7) 	Execute the file and a new window comes up:
         	Type 001 in the top box and press Enter.
 For labelling information check here: https://github.com/jxgu1016/BBox-Label-Tool-Multi-Class
         	On the top right there are classes.
 Change the class.txt file in BBox-Label folder to change the classes.
-(Yolo needs only numerical representation of classes So if there are five classes then write 0 1 2 3 4 in class.txt yolo will not consider strings so don’t name as elephant, human, chair etc.)
         	Change the class on top right of the labelTool dialogbox and click confirm class to label multi-classes.
-        	Once the labelling is finished the text file are generated in BBox-Label/label/001 they should look in the format.
+        	Once the labelling is finished the text files are generated in BBox-Label/label/001 they should look in the format.

  ![alt text](https://github.com/aditya-karampudi/yolov2-detection/blob/master/image/Capture22.JPG?raw=true)